Pets

 Can Pet Rules At A Florida Condo Be Changed?

-A new condo owner who did not understand a Florida condo association's pet rules should not necessarily expect the condo association to change the pet rules solely to accommodate their failure to learn the association's rules.
+A new condo owner who did not understand a Florida condo association's pet rules should not expect the condo association to change the pet rules solely to accommodate their failure to learn the association's rules.
 Condo associations typically have established rules and regulations in place, including those related to pets, and these rules are often based on the governing documents of the association, such as the declaration of condominium, bylaws, and existing policies.

 Prospective Florida condo buyers should, if they don't understand condo association pet rules, regulations, or policies, engage licensed and reputable attorneys and advisors to guide their buying decision.